surveyjs/survey-creator/docs/property-grid-customization.md

 Custom properties can be serialized and included in the survey JSON schema.
 To add a custom property, call the `addProperty(questionType, propertySettings)` method on the `Survey.Serializer` object.
 This method accepts the following arguments:

 - `questionType`
 A string value that specifies the question type to which the property should be added.
 You can use a specific type (see the [getType](https://surveyjs.io/Documentation/Library?id=Question#getType) description) or one of the base types.
 In the latter case, the new property is added to all question types derived from the base type.
 Refer to the API of a specific question type for information on its inheritance chain.
-For example, the following image illustrates the inheritance chain of the [Text](https://surveyjs.io/Documentation/Library?id=questiontextmodel) question type:
+For example, the following image illustrates the inheritance chain of the [Single-Line Input](https://surveyjs.io/Documentation/Library?id=questiontextmodel) question type:

   <img src="./images/survey-creator-inheritance-chain.png" alt="Survey Creator - Survey member's inheritance chain" width="75%">